 A forest near Athens, one Midsummer Eve

-The First Act takes place in a forest near the duke's palace.
-Oberon, King of the Fairies, and Titania, his queen, quarrel over the Indian child they both want.
-Oberon orders Puck to bring the flower pierced by Cupid's arrow (which causes anyone coming under its influence to fall in love with the first person the eyes behold) and, while Titania is asleep and unknowing, he casts the flower's spell over her.
+The First Act takes place in a forest near the duke’s palace.
+Oberon and Titania, King and Queen of the Fairies, quarrel over the changeling child they both want.
+Oberon orders Puck to bring the flower pierced by Cupid’s arrow (which causes anyone coming under its influence to fall in love with the first person the eyes behold) and, while Titania is asleep and unknowing, he casts the flower’s spell over her.